vuejs/vue-test-utils/docs/guides/testing-single-file-components-with-karma.md

 npm install --save-dev karma-coverage cross-env
 ```

-We're going to use `cross-env` to set a `BABEL_ENV` environment variable.
+We're going to use `cross-env` to set a `NODE_ENV` environment variable.
 This way we can use `babel-plugin-istanbul` when we're compiling for our tests—we don't want to include `babel-plugin-istanbul` when we compile our production code:

 ```
 npm install --save-dev babel-plugin-istanbul
 ```

-Update your `.babelrc` file to use `babel-plugin-istanbul` when `BABEL_ENV` is set to test:
+Update your `.babelrc` file to use `babel-plugin-istanbul` when `NODE_ENV` is set to test:

 ```json
 {